Visit Banff for Easter Weekend

 Skiing and Snowboarding

 The Banff area is blessed with a long winter which means that by Easter the ski resorts often have some of their best snow of the whole season.
-Both Sunshine Village and Lake Louise Mountain Resort are open until May and with the amount of snow they have on the ground at the moment, it looks like spring skiing will be as good as it gets this Easter 2013.
-Also Mount Norquay will be open for Easter weekend skiing, with a closing day of April 14 at the earliest.
+Both Sunshine Village and Lake Louise Mountain Resort are open until May and Mount Norquay will also still be open for Easter weekend skiing.

 Easter Sunday Brunch in Banff